HomeNow+Central Beirut under attack amid war between Hezbollah and Israel

 On Wednesday morning, Israel launched a major attack on central Beirut, causing a multi-storey building to collapse entirely.
 The attack occurred only a few hundred meters away from the capital’s main square — marking another escalation of the war between Hezbollah and Israel.

 Videos circulating online show how the high-rise building collapsed into debris.
 It is not the first time this apartment building was targeted since the onset of the war.
-About a week ago, the Israeli military struck the lower parts of it.
-At the time, an Israeli military spokesperson said the building was used by Hezbollah to store “millions of dollars intended to finance their terrorist activities.”
+Earlier in the war, the Israeli military struck parts of it.

 Firefighters were extinguishing a fire still burning on Wednesday afternoon under the rubble of the building in Bachoura.
 Photo: Laura Hülsemann.

-According to the Lebanese health ministry, at least 12 people were killed, with 41 suffering injuries.
+According to the Lebanese health ministry, at least 6 people were killed.
 The evacuation order was issued at around 4 in the morning, when many are sleeping and religious Muslims are enjoying their early morning Ramadan meal, Suhoor.

 Two girls are looking at the destruction.
 Photo: Laura Hülsemann.